How does Shockwave Therapy work?

 -

-Produces an increased blood flow, release of growth factors, and activation of immune cells.
+Produces an increased blood flow, release of growth factors, and activation of immune cells

-2. Regeneration/Proliferation Phase (1–4 weeks)
+2. Regeneration/Proliferation Phase - (1–4 weeks post treatment)

 -